ABOUT CHRISTOPHER MICHEL

 His latest project is focused on raising the awareness of scientists among the broader population.
 The "New Heroes" project, in partnership with Leica, profiles 30 of the nation's leading and emerging scientists and aims to shift our attention toward the people who are truly making a difference in the world.

 Chris is an instructor at the Santa Fe Photographic Workshops and on the faculty of Esalen, teaching workshops in Santa Fe, Big Sur, and Havana.
 He is also an adventure guide with Natural World Safaris, leading trips in the Polar regions.
-Additionally, he's an ambassador for Leica and is currently on a national speaking tour for the company.
+Chris just completed a national speaking tour for Leica, helping to introduce the Leica SL2.

 Chris graduated from the University of Illinois and holds an MBA from the Harvard Business School and an honorary Doctorate from Tiffin University.
 Chris serves on the board of Dale Carnegie and Catchlight, a non-profit focused on supporting photographers and innovative leaders in the field of visual storytelling.
 He is also an advisor to the Union of Concerned Scientists.